haskell/vscode-haskell/Contributing.md

 #### Formatting

-[prettier](https://prettier.io) is automatically run o neach commit via husky.
+[prettier](https://prettier.io) is automatically run on each commit via husky.
 If you are developing within VS Code, the settings are set to auto format on save.
 The configurations for prettier are located in `.prettierrc`.

 ## Navigating the Files